bgunay/kotlin-ps/README.md

 - CSV file schema should be `Speaker ; Topic ; Date ; Words` And all fields are required (not-null)
 - Date format should be `yyyy-MM-dd`.
 Other formats give parser error.
 - `Words` should be greater than `0`
+- fetch.csv.timeout can not exceed
 -
 ## Architecture
 * HttpClient: Custom client for handling HTTP requests to download CSV files.
-* CsvParser: Parses CSV data into Speech objects.
+* CsvParserService: Parses CSV data into Speech objects.
-* SpeechService: Analyzes the speeches and computes the statistics.
+* EvaluationService: Analyzes the speeches and computes the statistics.
+* CsvHttpService: Uses httpClient and fetches CSV data asynchronously
 * SpeechRoute: Manages the API route for handling requests to the /evaluation endpoint.

 ## Thought Process and Decisions
 * Modular Architecture: The project adopts a modular design for ease of maintenance and scalability.
-Each module, like HttpClient, CsvParser, and SpeechService, is responsible for a specific aspect of the application, ensuring separation of concerns.
+Each module, like HttpClient, CsvParserService, CsvHttpService and EvaluationService, is responsible for a specific aspect of the application, ensuring separation of concerns.
-* Custom HTTP Client: Instead of using a third-party library, a custom HTTP client was implemented using Ktor's CIO engine.
-This decision was made to have finer control over the HTTP requests and to tailor error handling specific to the application's needs, especially for CSV file downloads.
+* RestTemplate HTTP Client: Used for fetching files.
-* CSV Parsing Strategy: The CsvParser was designed to transform CSV data into Speech objects.
+* CSV Parsing Strategy: The CsvParserService was designed to transform CSV data into Speech objects.
 This approach was chosen for its simplicity and efficiency, allowing the application to directly process the structured CSV data.
 * V1 (branch) is first implemented
 * V2 (branch) some of the ambiguities were removed, separation of concerns implemented cleaner, flow is changed.
 * V3 (branch) goroutines added for fetch all CSVs at one request and mockk lib used for mocking instead of mockito.